nickyhof/CommitDB/README.md

 - **Git-native storage** - Every row is a Git blob, enabling branching, merging, and time travel
 - **Full audit trail** - Query any table at any point in history
 - **Standard Git tooling** - Push/pull to GitHub, diff changes, bisect bugs

-If you need sub-millisecond analytics, use DuckDB.
-If you need version control for your data, use CommitDB.

 ## Documentation